Data breaches and you

 - if your Tax File Number or superannuation details are affected, contact the Australian Tax Office (ATO) on 1800 467 033 or your superannuation fund so that they can consider placing additional security controls on your accounts.

-- if you are dissatisfied with the organisation’s response, you can pursue a privacy complaint by contacting OVIC (where the organisation is a Victorian public sector organisation) or the Office of the Australian Information Commissioner (where the organisation is a Commonwealth agency or private organisation).
+If you have experienced harm as a result of a data breach and want to make a privacy complaint, you can contact the organisation responsible for the breach, explain the harm you have experienced and discuss potential solutions.
+If you are dissatisfied with the organisation’s response, you can pursue a privacy complaint by contacting OVIC (where the organisation is a Victorian public sector organisation) or the Office of the Australian Information Commissioner (where the organisation is a Commonwealth agency or private organisation).